Fast Five: Visual effects and animation

 The Moving Picture Company (MPC) provided the visual effects for the film in Vancouver, British Columbia.
 Guillaume Rocheron was the visual effects supervisor, and Dawn Brooks MacLeod was the visual effects producer.
-The studio completed around 240 shots for the film's high-speed train heist sequence, which included "a CG train, bridge and canyon, digital fire and destruction shots and Paul Walker and Vin Diesel digi doubles."
+The studio completed around 240 shots for the film's high-speed train heist sequence, which included "a CGI train, bridge and canyon, digital fire and destruction shots and Paul Walker and Vin Diesel digi doubles."
 The bridge and canyon were animated with computer animation, with the canyon also being created as 2.5D matte paintings, with the team using guide photo references of the Marble Canyon in Arizona.
 The effects department also created high resolution volumetric dust that "would cut back to back with practical shots as well as complex digital fire and destruction effects for when the truck crashes into the bridge and tumbles behind the car, forcing our heroes to jump into the canyon."
 MPC's Nuke 3D pipeline was put at full use to create animated background stitches that were used to "add in the desert environment on the green-screen shots."
 Pixomondo also provided the visual effects for the film in Los Angeles, California; Rainer Gombos was the visual effects supervisor, and Sophie Leclerc was the visual effects producer.